 - (I) in which the Director's interest, or the interest of Directors generally, has been authorised by an ordinary resolution. - 85.4 This Article 85 applies if the Directors are considering proposals to appoint two or more Directors to positions with us or any company we are interested in.
 It also applies if the Directors are considering setting or changing the terms of the appointment.
 These proposals can be split up to deal with each proposed Director separately.
 If this is done, each proposed Director can vote and be included in the quorum for each resolution, except the one concerning them. - 85.5 If any question comes up at a meeting about whether a Director has a material interest or whether they can vote or be counted in the quorum, and the Director does not agree to abstain from voting on the issue or not be counted in the quorum, the question will be referred to the chairman of the meeting.
 The chairman's ruling about the Director is conclusive, unless the nature or extent of the Director's interests has not been fairly disclosed to the Board.
-If the chairman is the Director in question, the question will be decided by a resolution of the Board (the chairman will be counted in the quorum but will not vote on the matter) and the resolution will be final unless the nature or extent of the Board.
+If the chairman is the Director in question, the question will be decided by a resolution of the Board (the chairman will be counted in the quorum but will not vote on the matter) and the resolution will be final unless the nature or extent of the chairman's interest (so far as it is known to them) has not been fairly disclosed to the Board.